Login

 1. The Buddha’s Breath (aka Yogic, Abdominal, Diaphragmatic, or Belly Breathing)

-This is the most simple breathing technique to perform.
+This is the simplest breathing technique to perform.
 However, the effects, which generate a profound sense of relaxation, quiet the mind, and oxygenate the blood, should not be underestimated.

 You need to inhale deep into the abdomen.
 Then, allow the breath to rise into the rib cage as you continue to inhale, so your lungs are completely full.
 When you exhale, you gently contract the abdomen to expel the air from the bottom of your lungs first.
 Then allow the chest area to deflate.